Grunet/a11y-analytics/README.md

 ### Signing of Commits

-Github Codespaces automatically signs commits for you when you use it.
+Github Codespaces automatically signs commits for you when you use it, if you've configured that in your account settings.
 This along with the branch protection rule on `main` to require signed commits should prevent anyone masquerading as me and trying to slip in changes unnoticed.

 ### Tamperment Detection